cake-contrib/Cake.ResourceHacker/README.md

 Resource Hacker has to be installed and it's ResourceHacker.exe in path.

-To use the addin just add it to Cake call the aliases and configure any settings you want.
+To use the addin add it to Cake call the aliases and configure any settings you want.

 ```csharp
 #addin "Cake.ResourceHacker"